JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="MoveUntil"></a>MoveUntil

-Searches up to *Count* characters for the first character in the set of characters specified by Cset.
+Searches up to *Count* characters for the first character in the set of characters specified by *Cset*.
 If a character is found, the range is collapsed to that point.
 The start of the search and the direction are also specified by *Count*.

 ```
 FUNCTION CTextRange2.MoveUntil (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG) AS LONG